-Barnabas Aid supporters and staff gathered in Australia's six State capitals - Brisbane, Sydney, Melbourne, Hobart, Adelaide and Perth - and at six regional venues to celebrate 30 years of our global ministry to suffering and persecuted Christians.
+Barnabas Aid supporters gathered online to celebrate 30 years of our global ministry to suffering and persecuted Christians.

-Speaking via video link, Dr Patrick Sookhdeo, International Director of Barnabas Aid, who co-founded Barnabas with his wife Rosemary in 1993, said, "Thank you, to you, our faithful and wonderful supporters and friends.
+"Thank you, to you, our faithful and wonderful supporters and friends," said Dr Patrick Sookhdeo, International Director of Barnabas Aid, who co-founded Barnabas with his wife Rosemary in 1993.